Project: Encore Musician experience

 My approach:

-I organised a focus group with our most active musicians to put together a high expectation persona: “the customer that needs/wants your service or product the most”.
-With that persona in mind, I collaborated with our musician specialist to develop a new brand tone and copy guide for Encore.
+I organised a focus group with our most active users to build a high expectation persona: the kind of musician who most needed and valued our platform.
+Using that as a foundation, I worked with our musician specialist to shape a new brand tone and copy guide for Encore.

 Focus group: talking to our most booked musicians.